 - Work-term report 4 is normally completed by the end of the fourth work term.

-With the exception of PD2, work-term reports must be submitted to the Faculty of Applied Health Sciences through Waterloo LEARN.
-Students must submit co-op work-term reports by no later than the sixth day of classes in the academic term following the co-op work term for which the work-term report was prepared.
-The reports are marked and returned in the 3rd month of the term.
-Any student who is required to resubmit their report must do so within two weeks of receiving the work report.
-Resubmitted reports are usually marked by the end of the term.
+With the exception of PD12, work-term reports must be submitted to the Faculty of Applied Health Sciences through Waterloo LEARN, no later than the sixth day of classes in the term following the co-op work term for which the work-term report was prepared.
+The reports are assessed and returned in the 3rd month of the term.

-For eight month work terms, the first report will be due six days into the second term, and the second report will be due six days into the following academic term.
+For eight month work placements, the first report will be due six days into the second work term, and the second report will be due six days into the following academic term.

-Any questions about work reports should be directed to the Student Services Coordinator: Julie-Anne Desrochers.
+Any questions about work reports should be directed to the Student Success Officer.

 Getting into or out of Co-op

-Once studies are under way, students may decide that they would like to change their program of study from the co-op to the regular stream, or from the regular to the co-op stream.
+Once studies are under way, you may decide that you would like to change your program of study from the co-op to the regular stream, or from the regular to the co-op stream.

 Co-op to Regular stream

-Students must complete a Plan Modification Form from the Registrar’s Office and submit it to their undergraduate academic advisor.
+You must complete a Plan Modification Form and submit it to your academic advisor to proceed with the change of stream.

 Regular to Co-op stream

-Changing from the regular stream to co-op is more difficult as co-op spaces are limited to the number of work placements available.
-However, there are often several students who decide to leave the co-op program for various reasons during their first and second year, leaving space available for regular students to transfer into co-op.
+Changing from the regular to the co-op stream is more difficult as co-op spaces are limited to the number of work placements available.
+However, there are often several students who decide to leave the co-op stream for various reasons during their first and second year, leaving space available for regular students to transfer into co-op.

-Students need to apply for co-op no later than their 2A term to ensure they will have adequate time to meet the four work terms and four work reports required in co-op before graduation.
-Normally students need a minimum cumulative average of 80% to be considered for admission to co-op as competition is strong for the few available spaces each year.
+Applications for co-op must be submitted no later than your 2A term to ensure you will have adequate time to meet the four work terms and four work-term reports required before graduation.
+For SPHHS students, the application deadline for transfer to co-op is May 1, at the end of your first year.
+Please refer to SPHHS Co-op Procedures for more information.
+A minimum cumulative average of 80% is normally required to be considered for admission to the co-op stream as competition is strong for the few available spaces each year.

-Students must complete a Plan Modification Form from the Registrar’s Office and submit it to their undergraduate academic advisor.
-If admitted to co-op, students should meet with their academic advisor to review degree requirements and course sequence.
+You must complete a Plan Modification Form and submit it to your academic advisor to apply to the co-op stream.
+If admitted to co-op, you should meet with your academic advisor to review degree requirements and course sequencing.